-The P.R.S. campus is equipped with high-speed WiFi Internet connection that is available in most places on the campus to all students, faculty, and staff.
+The P.R.S. campus is equipped with high-speed Wi-Fi Internet connection that is available in most places on the campus to all students, faculty, and staff.

 All students and staff are issued an email address from P.R.S.
 Email sent to these addresses is considered official.
-All are encouraged to monitor this email regularly.
+All should monitor this email regularly.